ember-a11y/ember-a11y-testing/README.md

 and the `for` attribute, `aria-describedby`, and `aria-labelledby`.

 ### `checkAriaRoles`
-Checks all elements with the `role` property to ensure they have all required ARIA properties for that role. _Upcoming: will check to ensure all ARIA properties applied are valid for that role._
+Checks all elements with the `role` property to ensure their role is valid, they have all required ARIA properties for that role, and that all applied ARIA properties/states are supported if not required.

 ### `checkIds`
 Checks all elements to ensure they don't have multiple IDs and that their ID is unique.

 ### `checkLinks`
 Checks links to ensure they have a meaningful `href` attribute, textual content that descibes the link, and that adjacent, duplicate links are merged.

 ## Todo List